 Axion’s contribution to establishing microelectrode array (MEA) technology as an accessible, versatile research tool cannot be defined by a single advantage.
 It’s the cumulative effect of our commitment to growing our MEA platform to include instruments, accessories and software working in unison.

-Our microelectrode array (MEA) is a grid of tightly spaced electrodes in a planar array at the bottom of a cell culture plate.
-Electrically active cells, such as neurons or cardiomyocytes, can be cultured over the electrodes.
+Axion’s microelectrode array (MEA) plates have a grid of tightly spaced electrodes embedded in the culture surface of each well [A].
+Electrically active cells, such as neurons or cardiomyocytes, can be cultured over the electrodes [B].
 Over time, as the cultures become established, they form cohesive networks and present an electrophysiological profile.
-The resulting electrical activity—spontaneous or induced firing of neurons, or the uniform beat of cardiomyocytes—is captured from each electrode on a microsecond timescale providing both temporally and spatially precise data.
+The resulting electrical activity—spontaneous or induced firing of neurons, or the uniform beat of cardiomyocytes—is captured from each electrode on a microsecond timescale providing both temporally and spatially precise data [C].

 When analyzing cellular networks, mixed cell populations or variable activity may make complete characterization of the population difficult.
 Electrical stimulation using electrodes in the MEA well is one possible way to control cellular and network behavior.
 However, electrical stimulation is not targeted to specific cell types and can produce data artifacts.